 Graduation with Departmental Distinction

-Students conduct supervised research and present their results to faculty
+Conduct supervised research and present results to faculty and students

 students in commencement regalia toss caps outside Duke Chapel